raoki71/xv6-project/README.md

 ### User Side

 #### user/usys.pl file
-Entries to integrate with the kernel.
-Assembly codes are genereated by this file
+Perl script file to generate the mapped system calls in an assembly language.
+Addition of system call entries to integrate with the kernel side.

-Line 41-44
+Line 41-44:

+    entry("getppid");
+    entry("getcpids");
+    entry("getpaddr");
+    entry("gettraphistory");

 #### user/user.h file

+System call declarations which are function interfaces for user programs.
+You can specifty aruments in here.
+Although they take arguments, they push those arguments to stack pointers which are handled by `argaddr()` and `argint()`, so the corresponding system calls will disregard the argument variables upon being called.

 Line 29-32:

-System call declarations which are function interfaces for user programs so they take some arguments and pass them to system call handlers.
+    int getppid(void);
+    int getcpids(int *cpids, int max);
+    int getpaddr(void *va);
+    int gettraphistory(int *trapcount, int *syscallcount, int *devintcount, int *timerintcount);

 ### Implementation
 #### kernel/sysproc.c file
-(1) sys_getppid(): (line 97-100)
+**(1)** Line 99-102: `sys_getppid()`

+This syscall call simply returns the ID of the calling process' parent process.

-    Using myproc() function, it can retrieve a pointer structure that is a currently running process' PCB.
-    The system call simply returns the pid value obtained from the field in the PCB's parent which is also a pointer.
+Using `myproc()` function, it can retrieve a pointer structure that is a currently running process' PCB.
+Returns the pid value obtained from the field in the PCB's parent which is also a pointer.

-(2) sys_getcpids(): (line 103-131)
+**(2)** Line 105-136: `sys_getcpids()`

 Since the system call for user program, corresponding to this handler, has two arguments, this handler first retrieves those from kernel stack and record them in local variables, cparray and nmax.

     uint64 cparray - A variable that will hold an address of the first argument (int *cpids) int nmax - will hold the second argument address (int max)